 Don’t include your salary history in your resume or cover letter, unless you are asked to include it in your cover letter

 Salary history should only be spoken about if the hiring company brings it up for discussion.
 Review our page Should We Talk Salary to understand how to handle the salary question.

 DO use the present tense of verbs to describe responsibilities in your current job or internship

 Use the past tense when describing responsibilities from previous jobs or internships.
-If you’re unemployed then all your jobs need to be written in past tense.
+If you’re unemployed, then all your jobs need to be written in the past tense.

 DON’T include on your resume your age

 Height, date of birth, place of birth, marital status, gender, weight, health, race/ethnicity, and social security number.
 Don’t include information that could be perceived as controversial, such as sexual orientation, religion, church affiliations, or political affiliations.